 Whether this be through video content, engaging copy, offering genuine utility or eye-catching infographics, SEO professionals are more aware than ever that the key to any successful campaign is engaging with their audiences.

 As user engagement is thrust to the forefront of discussion, SEO and content marketing are becoming increasingly entwined.
-Customers nowadays consume information at a much faster rate and it’s important that marketers adapt their strategies to compete for their attention.
+Customers nowadays consume information at a much faster rate and it’s important that marketers adapt their SEO efforts to compete for their attention.

 On average, video content is likely to be three times more successful at attracting audience attention.
 Research has also shown that 85% of consumers are likely to purchase a product after watching a video ad.
 As well as this, Google places video content within its core search results for certain queries.
 Therefore it seems only natural that marketers would use this form of content to attract and engage with their audiences.